John Adams (composer): 1977 to Nixon in China

 In 1977, Adams wrote the half-hour-long solo piano piece Phrygian Gates, which he later called "my first mature composition, my official 'opus one'", as well as its much shorter companion piece, China Gates.
 The next year, he finished Shaker Loops, a string septet based on an earlier, unsuccessful string quartet called Wavemaker.
-In 1979, he finished his first orchestral work, Common Tones in Simple Time, which was premiered by the San Francisco Conservatory of Music Orchestra under Adams' baton.
+In 1979, he finished his first orchestral work, Common Tones in Simple Time, which the San Francisco Conservatory of Music Orchestra premiered with Adams conducting.

-In 1979, Adams became the New Music Adviser for the San Francisco Symphony and created the symphony's New and Unusual Music concerts.
-A commission from the symphony resulted in Adams' large, three-movement choral symphony Harmonium (1980–81) setting texts by John Donne and Emily Dickinson.
-He followed this up with the three-movement, orchestral piece (without strings), Grand Pianola Music (1982).
-That summer, he wrote the score for Matter of Heart, a documentary about psychoanalyst Carl Jung, a score he later derided as being "of stunning mediocrity".
-In the winter of 1982–83, Adams worked on the purely-electronic score for Available Light, a dance choreographed by Lucinda Childs with sets by architect Frank Gehry.
+In 1979, Adams became the San Francisco Symphony's New Music Adviser and created the symphony's "New and Unusual Music" concerts.
+A commission from the symphony resulted in Adams's large, three-movement choral symphony Harmonium (1980–81), setting texts by John Donne and Emily Dickinson.
+He followed this with the three-movement orchestral piece (without strings) Grand Pianola Music (1982).
+That summer, he wrote the score for Matter of Heart, a documentary about psychoanalyst Carl Jung, a score he later derided as "of stunning mediocrity".
+In the winter of 1982–83, Adams worked on the electronic score for Available Light, a dance choreographed by Lucinda Childs with sets by architect Frank Gehry.
 Without dance, the electronic piece alone is called Light Over Water.

-After an eighteen-month period of writer's block, Adams wrote his three-movement, orchestral piece Harmonielehre (1984–85), which he described as "a statement of belief in the power of tonality at a time when I was uncertain about its future."
-As with many of Adams' pieces, it was inspired by a dream, in this case, a dream in which he was driving across the San Francisco–Oakland Bay Bridge and saw an oil tanker on the surface of the water abruptly turn upright and take off like a Saturn V rocket.
+After an 18-month period of writer's block, Adams wrote his orchestral piece Harmonielehre (1984–85), which he called "a statement of belief in the power of tonality at a time when I was uncertain about its future".
+Like many of Adams's pieces, it was inspired by a dream, in this case, one in which he was driving across the San Francisco–Oakland Bay Bridge and saw an oil tanker on the surface of the water abruptly turn upright and take off like a Saturn V rocket.

-From 1985 to 1987, Adams composed his first opera, Nixon in China, with libretto by Alice Goodman, based on Richard Nixon's 1972 visit to China.
+From 1985 to 1987, Adams composed his first opera, Nixon in China, with a libretto by Alice Goodman, based on Richard Nixon's 1972 visit to China.
 The opera marked the first collaboration between Adams and theatre director Peter Sellars, who had proposed it to Adams in 1983.
-Adams has subsequently worked with Sellars on all of his operas.
+Adams worked with Sellars on all his operas until Antony and Cleopatra (2022).

 During this time, Adams also wrote The Chairman Dances (1985), which he described as an "'out-take' of Act III of Nixon in China", to fulfill a long-delayed commission for the Milwaukee Symphony.
 He also wrote the short orchestral fanfare Short Ride in a Fast Machine (1986).